Live Science on MSN

-Caltech’s Katie Bouman explains how the Event Horizon Telescope Collaboration captured the first imager of the Sagittarius A* ...
+The Event Horizon Telescope captured the first image of the Milky Way galaxy's supermassive black hole Sagittarius A* — our ...

 Deep-space image showing four orange blobs — different representations of an outburst from a supermassive black hole. .
 Astronomers have observed a supermassive black hole in Earth's cosmic backyard ...